HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Conclusion

 \section{Conclusion}

 Our \PhysGTN\ model introduces an advancement in the neural network-based resolution of PDEs, offering a flexible and robust solution adaptable to various geometries and conditions. \PhysGTN\ uses of graph transformers and modular input encoders establishes new benchmarks in the field, particularly in complex scenarios with limited data availability.
+A limitation is the graph construction time, which is a common aspect in graph-based approaches.
+However, we view this not as a major constraint but as an inherent step that enables our model's robust performance.
+The construction of the graph is a crucial phase in which \PhysGTN\ captures the complex dependencies within the data.
+We believe that the benefits gained in accuracy and adaptability to diverse PDEs far outweigh the computational time required during this stage.
 Our extensive testing confirms that \PhysGTN\ not only meets but often exceeds the performance of existing techniques.
-Future work includes the integration of Lie-symmetry augmentation.
+Future work includes integration of Lie-symmetry preservation and augmentation.
+But also includes extending \PhysGTN\ to handle higher-dimensional PDEs such as 3D problems.
+This will involve a dedicated exploration to refine the model architecture and compare it with existing approaches, similar to the methodology used by Li et al. for large-scale 3D PDEs \cite{li2023geometryinformed}.

 \Jiahao{ }